Slip into your daydreaming dance shoes and come spin with me.

 And with each pull of the heartstrings, their cadaverous cocoon is cracked a little bit more – their stony stature is melted by the golden sugar of the sun, and they’ll cringe.
 You’re simply witnessing their wince at the sudden heat wave.

 Love them anyway.

-They were once just as beautiful as you, just as hopeful, with a swooning set of snowglobe eyes in a face of dewy dreams, glittering with the anticipation of new things.
+They were once just as beautiful as the sweetest soul, just as hopeful, with a swooning pair of snowglobe eyes set in a sweet face of dewy dreams, glittering with the anticipation of brand-new things.
 They held the world in their hands like a tennis ball, playfully bouncing it off the walls and hoping they could handle everything it had to offer.
-But they were mistaken, and it became a bomb, blowing up in their palms and annihilating their childlike awe into a thousand glassy shards, cutting deep, wounding great, transforming them from seedling into sober, from excited into “eh.”
+But they were mistaken!
+It became a bomb, blowing up in their palms and annihilating their childlike awe into a thousand glassy shards–cutting deep, wounding great, transforming them from seedling into sober, from excited into “eh.”

 And a leviathan rose up from the ruddy waters, its roar as loud as the growl of a meteor, muffling any cry they might have uttered as its scales blotted out the stars.
 And this was Pain.
 And its darkness was such a tar-black glue that it suffocated their sense of the future and their concept of possibility, erased their spiritual agility, grabbed them by the neck and pushed them into a life of negativity, convincing them of the lie that nothing could be changed.

 So they nodded their heads in agreement and nothing more was said.